celestelayne/mobile-todos-react/README.md

 ## BUZZYBEE -- The Simple Mobile Note Maker

-BUZZYBEE [The Simple Mobile Note Maker](http://mobile-todos-react.meteor.com) is a mobile web app that allows you create, edit, and view short notes -- like to-do lists. **For now you must log in to create a note**
+BUZZYBEE [The Simple Mobile Note Maker](secure-everglades-76078.herokuapp.com) is a mobile web app that allows you create, edit, and view short notes -- like to-do lists. **For now you must log in to create a note, create your own or use** *account name: maria, password: password*

 ### Technologies Used